-Recently, we worked on the composition of A dangerous Situation in my September Writing workshop and in my regular P4 class.
+Recently, we worked on the composition of A dangerous Situation in our September Writing workshop and in our regular P4 class.
 This is one of my favourite stories.
 I really liked that the young writer was willing to take a risk and write from the viewpoint of a toddler.
 Its heartening to see that students can get excited about planning a plot and trying to write from different viewpoints.

 Primary 4 Composition model on a dangerous situation

 When I was a toddler of about 14 months, I was caught in a dangerous situation and survived it.
 Until today, I can still remember what had happened that suspenseful afternoon.